brien17/ProceduralProject/README.md

 ## Documentation

-The program was documented using Doxygen style comments, as they are the standard for c++.
+The program was documented using Doxygen style comments, as they are the standard for C++.

 ## Getting started